sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Transpose
 ----------------------------------------

-Below is a sample workflow which contains ``Transpose`` processor in Fire Insights.
+Below is a sample workflow which contains ``Transpose`` processor in Sparkflows.
 It demonstrates the usage of ``Transpose`` node to transpose incoming dataset against on the selected column.

 It does the following processing of data: